Marijuana Use During Pregnancy

 Marijuana itself is reportedly harmless and there have been no marijuana-related deaths.
 There exists an overwhelming amount of studies that in fact prove cannabis is beneficial to human health.
 But when burning plant matter such as, cannabis and tobacco, carcinogens are produced.
 So when it comes to ingesting cannabis, vaporization tends to be the most beneficial medically.

 Mothers who advocate marijuana use during pregnancy usually do so in order to help with the nausea associated with morning sickness.
-In some case, it can be fatal to both the mother’s and child’s health; so treatment can be very important.
+In some case, it can be fatal to both the mother’s and child’s health.
+Therefore, treatment can be very important.
 Due to the laws and public perception marijuana still retains, not everyone can come out and offer clear testimonials on their experiences.
 Yet there still exist a growing number of those who claim marijuana is a miracle in treating anxiety and nausea during pregnancy.